bbqz007/zhelper/db/redispp/README.md

 * 3. the aysnc_example_cpp11.cpp show you how to use lambda with zhelper-hiredispp.

 * 4. use disconnect lambda to manage your async redis connection object's lifetime.

+there are async samples to show:
+* 1. request/reply stateful
+* 2. pipeline, non request/reply and stateless
+* 3. publish/subscribe
+* 4. blocking pop queue